hui-fu/hui-fu.github.io/index.md

 a comprehensive transaction-level database of China's venture capital market.

-I lead the Sci-Tech Finance Research Team at the School of Business.
+I lead the Technology Finance Research Team at the School of Business.
 Together with Prof. Tong Yu (University of Cincinnati), I co-founded and co-organize the **Great Lake Finance Forum**—named after Lake Taihu (literally "Great Lake"), on whose shores the university